E-ideals in exponential polynomial ring: Partial E-domains and E-polynomial rings

-In this section we recall all the relevant notions relative to exponential rings and exponential polynomial rings.
-Unless otherwise specified all rings we will consider have characteristic $0$.
+In this section we recall the relevant notions relative to exponential rings and exponential polynomial rings.
+All rings we consider have characteristic $0$.

-\begin{definition} An E-ring (or partial exponential ring) is a triple $D=(D; V,\exp)$ where \begin{enumerate} \item $D$ is a $\Q$-algebra; \item $V $ is a $\Q$-vector subspace of $D$ containing~$\Q$; \footnote{In the most interesting cases, $V$ is a $\Q$-subalgebra of~$D$.} \item $\exp: (V, +) \to (D^{*}, \cdot)$ is a group homomorphism. \end{enumerate} When $D$ is an integral domain, we will refer to $(D; V,\exp)$ as an E-domain.
-If $V=D$ then the exponential function is total on $D$, and we will call it simply an E-ring (or exponential ring). \end{definition}
+\begin{definition} A partial E-ring (or partial exponential ring) is a triple $D=(D; V,E)$ where \begin{enumerate} \item $D$ is a $\Q$-algebra; \item $V $ is a $\Q$-vector subspace of $D$ containing~$\Q$; \footnote{In the most interesting cases, $V$ is a $\Q$-subalgebra of~$D$.} \item $E: (V, +) \to (D^{*}, \cdot)$ is a group homomorphism. \end{enumerate} When $D$ is an integral domain, we refer to $(D; V,E)$ as a partial E-domain.
+If $V=D$ then the exponential function is total on $D$, and we call it simply an E-ring (or exponential ring). \end{definition}